-How do you get enough from foods?
+How do you get enough from foods high in antioxidants?

 Are there any risks associated with consuming too much?

-Consuming antioxidants at levels far higher than RDA specifications of the individual micronutrients is not recommended, as excessive dosages may have pro-oxidant effects.
-When taking antioxidants, especially if you're taking several products and eat vitamin fortified foods, be mindful of selenium - doses above 400 mcg a day may carry health risks leading to a condition called selenosis.
-Symptoms of selenosis include hair loss, gastrointestinal upsets, fatigue, irritability and even cirrhosis of the liver in sufficiently high doses.
+Most Americans consume on average 108 mcg per day of selenium, which is why Dr. Weil recommends limiting supplementation to 100-200 mcg per day.
 Taking high doses of beta-carotene, a carotenoid, has been shown to increase the orange pigmentation of skin.
 This is not harmful and often disappears after reducing beta-carotene intake for a few days.
-Smokers, former smokers, and those who are or have been exposed to asbestos may have an increased risk of lung cancer from supplementing with isolated beta-carotene.
-Dr. Weil does not recommend taking isolated beta carotene as a supplement; instead, he recommends a using a supplement product that provides mixed carotenoids, and that includes beta-carotene.
+However, smokers, former smokers, and those who are or have been exposed to asbestos may have an increased risk of lung cancer from supplementing with isolated beta-carotene.
+Dr. Weil does not recommend taking isolated beta-carotene as a supplement; instead, he recommends a using a product that provides mixed carotenoids, including beta-carotene.